-An Accident Book is available at each site and it is the responsibility of each individual employee to report and record any accident involving personal injury.
-Any accident or near miss occurrence
+An Accident Book is available at each site and it is the responsibility of each individual employee to report and record any accident involving personal injury within 24 hours if possible.
+This is important so the appropriate documentation can be completed, the relevant claims made to the Company Work Cover insurers, as well as any actions that need to be taken by the company can be taken to avoid or minimise the chance of re-occurrence.

-(i.e. no one was injured but the incident had the potential to injure or kill) at work should be reported immediately to the Health & Safety Officers.
+Any accident or near miss occurrence (i.e. no one was injured but the incident had the potential to injure or kill) at work should be reported immediately to the Health & Safety Officers so a workplace risk or hazard identification assessment can be made, consultations undertaken and any actions required to minimise or mitigate any actual or further risk of injury or accident can be taken.